Mhdez221993/Mhdez221993/README.md

 - 🔭 I’m currently a full-time student at Microverse Inc.
-- 🌱 I’m currently learning Ruby on Rails and C++.
+- 🌱 I’m currently learning Ruby on Rails.
 - 👯 I’m looking to collaborate on C++ and Ruby on Rails Projects.
 - 💬 Ask me about anything, I am happy to help.